Tulail Valley

-The Tulail Valley is a Himalayan sub-valley of Gurez in the union territory of Jammu and Kashmir in India.
+The Tulail Valley (تلیل) is a Himalayan sub-valley of Gurez in the union territory of Jammu and Kashmir in India.
 The Valley lies 120 km northeast of Bandipora and 200 km from Srinagar the summer capital of Jammu and Kashmir.
 Tulail Valley lies immediate east of the Gurez Valley.
+The inhabitants of Tulail valley are known as Dards who speak Dardic languages in the region which sometimes has been referred to as Dardistan.